gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

     │   └── model_cards/
     │       └── your_model_id.yaml

-Contributing to NEST
+Contributing to BERG
 ===================

-We warmly welcome all contributions to the NEST toolbox and are happy for every addition that helps grow the community.
+We warmly welcome all contributions to the BERG toolbox and are happy for every addition that helps grow the community.

 Code Quality
 -----------
 - Include clear **docstrings** for all public methods.
 - Add **type hints** to improve code readability.
 - Implement **robust error handling** with informative messages.
-- Follow existing **NEST naming conventions**.
+- Follow existing **BERG naming conventions**.
 - Be thorough with your **YAML configuration** and include as much relevant information as possible.
 - If available, feel free to add **performance details**.